simbo1905/sprint-planning/README.md

 The complete set of messages are defined in the file ```/planning-poker/src/main/scala/scrumpoker/game/Messages.scala```

 - RoomSize: Sent to all browsers when a player enters the room.
-Should be used to give a visual indicatation that more players have joined the room.
+Should be used to give a visual indication that more players have joined the room.
 Also sent to all browsers in response to a reset message.
 - DrawnSize: Sent to all browsers when a player selects a card.
-Should be used to indicte how many players in the room have selected a card.
-A message is also sent to all browsers in response to a reset eessage to show zero cards drawn.
+Should be used to indicate how many players in the room have selected a card.
+A message is also sent to all browsers in response to a reset message to show zero cards drawn.
 - CardSet: Sent to all browsers when the cards are revealed in response to a Reveal message.
 Contains the complete state of the game as the list of CardDrawn messages sent by all the players.
 - CardDrawn: Sent from the browser when a player selects a card.
 - CardUndrawn: Sent from the browser when a player unselects the card they had selected.
 - PlayerExit: Sent from the browser to the server when the browser window is closed.
-- Reveal: Sent from the brower to the server when a player presses the reveal button.
+- Reveal: Sent from the browser to the server when a player presses the reveal button.
 Results in a CardSet being sent to all browsers.
 - Reset: Sent from the browser to the server when a player presses the rest button.
 Results in a Reset, RoomSize message and DrawnSize zero message being sent to all browsers to cause the game state to be cleared.

 License